cearls/timberland/README.md

 Timberland builds your css and js files using Laravel Mix.
 This allows you to use the latest Javascript and CSS features.

-To build your assets for development, run `npm run dev` or `npm run watch` from the theme directory in the terminal.
+To build your assets for development, run `npm run development` or `npm run watch` from the theme directory in the terminal.

-When you're ready for production, run `npm run prod` from the theme directory in the terminal.
+When you're ready for production, run `npm run production` from the theme directory in the terminal.
 This will minify and prepare your files for production.
 Additionally, a `build` directory is created with only the essential files needed for production.

 ## Components